AutodeskGames/stingray-docs/source/stingray_help/getting_started/get_started_xb1.md

 If you need to register for an account, or if you need to add Xbox One access rights to your account, you can do so through the site.

-Once you have the distribution *.zip* file on your computer, unzip it into your Stingray installation folder so that the contents of its `engine` folder are copied on top of the `engine` folder that is already there in your installation folder
+Once you have the distribution *.zip* file on your computer, unzip it into your Stingray installation folder.
+The contents of its `engine` folder should be merged into the `engine` folder that is already present in your installation folder.

 ### Install the Xbox One platform SDK